 To make it really easy here are my notes for an A cup with narrow/sloping/forward shoulders:

-- Less height is needed from underbust to shoulderline as an A-cup does not pull the fabric forward and down like a larger cup size.
-Shave 1/2″ to 1″ off shoulder line starting from neck and tapering off to nothing at the sleeve hem.
+- Less height is needed from underbust to shoulder line as an A-cup does not pull the fabric forward and down like a larger cup size.
+Shave 1/2″ to 1″ off the shoulder line starting from the neck and tapering off to nothing at the sleeve hem.
 If you have square(or square-er than me) shoulders follow original curve (notice it goes straight out and then down which works great for most ladies with um, actual shoulders).
-If you are more like me, you dont need that angle, a flatter line works better.
+If you are more like me, you don’t need that angle, a flatter line works better.

 - The length of the side, the angle of the sleeve hem and the angle of the bottom front hem I found needed to be adjusted/straightened to account for new angles.
 Just carefully “walk” the pattern front and back pieces together on each side (or pin them) and note anything bits that need to be “trued”.

-- I also needed to do a sway back adjustment on the Humminbird to get the waist to sit straight at the back.
+- I also needed to do a swayback adjustment on the Hummingbird to get the waist to sit straight at the back.
 A graphic of how to do this is provided by Steph on the Flickr Group Hummingbird Sewalong page here.

 The above picture shows the finished adjustment front and back on top of each other.
 The front is outlined in aqua/blue the back is outlined in pink.
 The front sleeve is now at the same angle as the back (those who have the Hummingbird pattern will be able to see the change from the original pattern)

 So that is my comprehensive notes on fitting this very specific garment type to my very specific body shape.
-I’ve tried this with a few of the Cake Patterns kimono sleeve knit tops (I have needed to do this with the Cabarita and the Hummingbird but not the Tiramisu as the wrap top allows for all this adjustments to to be made during the fit check when attaching the waistband) and have got consistent results so I am confident that this method does work.
-However, as I am by no means an expert if anyone has anything else to add or a more effective method or anything at all really, please let me know, I am so eager to learn and I really would like to hear it.
+I’ve tried this with a few of the Cake Patterns kimono sleeve knit tops (I have needed to do this with the Cabarita and the Hummingbird but not the Tiramisu as the wrap top allows for all these adjustments to be made during the fit check when attaching the waistband) and have got consistent results so I am confident that this method does work.